-With low interest rates, economic instability and trade wars, investors are turning towards real estate.
+With low interest rates, economic instability and trade wars, investors are turning towards the property market.
 New apartments are particularly popular, being easy to rent out and sell on.
 Also, the possibility of personal use in the future is attractive to investors.
 The offer is vast, so we made a study among investors and wealthy individuals to find out which criteria are behind the perfect investment apartment.

 2. A competitive advantage compared to other landlords

 It is essential for investors to be able to stand out from the crowd of competitive landlords.
-For this reason they find it increasingly important for the apartment to offer supporting services, such as a parcel service, which can sway the tenant’s final decision to their advantage.
+With that in mind, they find it increasingly important for the apartment to offer supporting services, such as a parcel service, which can sway the tenant’s final decision to their advantage.

 3. The surroundings, rather than the orientation, are important